adscorp100/mdhomecarebuild/src/content/blog/ndis-price-guide.md

 The guide covers diverse support areas, each with tailored pricing:

 - **Assistive Technology and Home Modifications**: Supports for independent living, including aids, equipment, and related delivery, with codes listed in the [Assistive Technology Code Guide](https://www.ndis.gov.au/providers/pricing-arrangements), effective from July 1, 2024.
 The NDIS home maintenance rate is specified for property upkeep services.
 - **Specialist Disability Accommodation (SDA)**: Housing for significant disability needs, with pricing arrangements detailed separately in the NDIS SDA Price Guide 2024, accessible via [SDA pricing page](https://www.ndis.gov.au/providers/pricing-arrangements/specialist-disability-accommodation).
+You can learn more in our [SIL and SDA funding guide](/blog/sil-sles-ndis-funding-guide-2025).
 - **Therapy Services**: Including occupational, physiotherapy, and speech therapy, with no adjustments for most therapies except psychologists, as per [NDIS pricing updates](https://www.ndis.gov.au/providers/pricing-arrangements/pricing-updates).
 The NDIS physiotherapy price guide provides specific rates for these services.
+- **Other Key Services**: Pricing for other critical supports are also detailed in their own guides, including the [Support Coordination Pricing Guide](/blog/ndis-support-coordination-pricing-guide-2024-25) and the [Respite and STA Pricing Guide](/blog/ndis-respite-sta-pricing-guide-2024-25).

 These areas ensure participants receive necessary supports, with pricing reflecting cost structures and market analysis.